 Or take in a ceilidh while you’re in the city – coming from the Gaelic for ‘gathering’ or ‘party’, we don’t need to tell you how fun these are!
 Check out Sloans in the city centre, who hold a ceilidh in their Grand Ballroom every Friday evening.

 Learn more about Gaelic and its history, or why not start with our Scottish Gaelic: Explained video?
+Or learn more about Scotland’s spoken tongues with our guide to the Scots language.
 Start planning your trip to Glasgow today with our 20 fun things to do in and around Glasgow blog – what uniquely Scottish things will you experience?
 For more cultural connections around Scotland, have a look at our Scotland in literature blog.